Redocly/redocly-cli/docs/guides/hide-specification-extensions.md

 ## Advanced usage

-If you want to hide multiple custom extensions, open the `redocly.yaml` and add the corresponding extension names to the `pattern` list (after the line 9):
+If you want to hide multiple specification extensions, open the `redocly.yaml` and add the corresponding extension names to the `pattern` list (after the line 9):

 ```yaml